eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/prototyping/_index.md

 - the code is adapted to the structure in the [vehicle-app-python-template](https://github.com/eclipse-velocitas/vehicle-app-python-template)
 - a new private repository under your specified GitHub User will be created.

-A succesful generation of the repository is followed by a pop-up dialogue with the URL of your repository.
+A successful generation of the repository is followed by a pop-up dialogue with the URL of your repository.

 Among other things the newly created repository will contain: